- Public Safety Institute

-PSAV Certificate Courses
+CTC Certificate Courses

 This certificate program provides minimum standards education for law enforcement officers as required by the Criminal Justice Standards and Training Commission, Florida Department of Law Enforcement.
 This program prepares the student to sit for the State examination administered by the Florida Department of Law Enforcement.
 Individuals must be at least 19 years of age to sit for the State exam.
 Applicants must successfully complete the basic abilities test (BAT) for Law Enforcement and the Brevard Police Testing process for entry into this program.

-This program provides minimum standards training for Certified Corrections Officers who wish to become certified or hold dual certified certification as a Law Enforcement Officer.
+This program provides minimum standards training for Certified Corrections Officers who wish to become certified or hold dual-certified certification as a Law Enforcement Officer.
 (Must pass basic abilities test for entrance into this program.)

-CMS Law Enforcement Auxiliary Officer
+Auxiliary Law Enforcement Officer

 This certificate program provides the student with minimum standards training to become a Law Enforcement Auxiliary Officer.
 Auxiliary officers work with police or sheriff agencies and provide assistance to certified officers and law enforcement agency staff.
 Applicants must successfully complete the basic abilities test (CJBAT) for Law Enforcement.

 View the auxiliary officer program information, curriculum and how to apply.